jfleduc/lili/README.md

 mysql -u root -p
 ```

-Only if you are doing a reinstall, drop the database and user you created during a previous run:
+Only if you are doing a reinstall, drop the database and user you created during the previous run:

 ```
 source install/00-drop.sql